openeuropa/rdf_skos/README.md

 After these steps your site should have the latest version `drupal/rdf_skos` module using `drupal/sparql_entity_storage` and the `drupal/rdf_entity` module should no longer be in your codebase.

+## Technical details and constraints
+The module allows loading SKOS concept schemes and concepts as entities in Drupal.
+The entities will be loaded from the graph IRIs specified in the related configuration.

+Since all the graphs are passed to the methods for loading entities, this enforces the limitation of having unique IRIs (IDs in Drupalese) for the SKOS entities present in all the graphs.

 ## Development setup

 ### Initial setup